 Some activities alone only serve as evidence of active participation and striving for improvement and excellence in a certain non-academic talent.
 Students who only participate in these activities should NOT be awarded TDS.
 These activities include:

 - (a) Being a team member/committee member of a school team/ club/ society

 - (c) Work-related activities (e.g. internship/ helpers or workers of an event etc. )

 - (e) Language proficiency tests (e.g. IELTS, TOEFL etc.)

 A student may be awarded the TDS more than once throughout his/her studies of the relevant programme, and each nomination will be considered based on individual merits.
 Therefore, students who were awarded the TDS before must be able to provide new evidence of award(s) and achievement(s) attained after receiving the previous TDS award.
 However, due to limited quota and keen competition, priority will be given to students who have never received TDS during their studies at HKBU.
 In addition, as stipulated by the Government, a majority of the TDS recipients should be local students.

 Applicants are obliged to examine if their activities/achievements are already on the below lists of approved activities for TDS which have been approved by the HKSAR Education Bureau (EDB), and input the corresponding Reference Code in their online application form.
-If the activity/achievement is not on the lists, applicants need to provide the website and details of the activity/achievement for EDB's consideration.
+If the activity/achievement is not on the lists, applicants need to provide the website and details of the activity/achievement for EDB's consideration, otherwise the activity/achievement may not be considered.
 Note that having an approved activity/achievement does not guarantee the award of TDS as competition is required for the limited awards.
 Level/scale of activity, award/achievement obtained, and role/continuity of participation will be considered in the award allocation, while an appropriate balance will be maintained in allocating the awards among the four categories of talents.